neopragma/python-unit-testing/docs/presentation-notes.md

 ## Techniques for Working with Existing Codebases

-People have had to work with existing codebases for as long as there software has existed.
+People have had to work with existing codebases for as long as software has existed.
 Some have come up with practical techniques that help us get started with it.

 I think Michael Feathers is the person who coined the term "seams" to refer to places in monolithic code where there's an obvious place to separate out some of the logic - for some definition of "obvious."